 I love The Texas Chain Saw Massacre.
 I first saw it as a teenager and was immediately blown away.
 It was so different than any other horror film I’d seen up until that point.
-I’d been raised on slick, accessible films like the Friday the 13th and A Nightmare on Elm Street series’, but The Texas Chain Saw Massacre was gritty, sweaty, caked in blood.
+I’d been raised on slick, accessible franchises like Friday the 13th and A Nightmare on Elm Street, but The Texas Chain Saw Massacre was gritty, sweaty, caked in blood.
 It was unpredictable, unrefined, and dangerous.
 From that point on, it became my favorite horror film.
 It still is.
 Honestly?
 It will forever be.

-I’d estimate I’ve seen the movie in the high double digits, if not at least 100, times.
-Yet despite my voluminous viewings, I still discover new things (which may speak of the brilliance of the movie.)
+I’d estimate I’ve seen the movie in the high double digits, if not at least 100 times.
+Yet despite my voluminous viewings, I still discover new things (which speaks of the brilliance of the movie).
 This past weekend, I caught a big screen showing of The Texas Chain Saw Massacre at a nearby revival theater.
-As I sat there marinating in the 5 beers I’d consumed an hour earlier (hey, I was running late and had to pound ’em.
-Had to!), watching the film unfold in a way I’d never seen it before — on a 50-foot wide screen — things started occurring to me.
+As I sat there marinating in the 5 beers I’d consumed an hour earlier (hey, I was running late and had to pound ’em—had to!), watching the film unfold in a way I’d never seen it before—on a 50-foot wide screen—things started occurring to me.
 I started making mental notes of things I’d never really drawn connections between in my many repeated earlier viewings.
 Some are blatant, others not as much so.
-For what it’s worth, these all just occurred to me for the first time ever about 24 hours ago, and I haven’t had the time to fully explore their concepts.
+For what it’s worth, these all just occurred to me for the first time ever about 24 hours ago and I haven’t had the time to fully explore their concepts.
 But let’s go through them, anyway.

-This one is a bit speculative and abstract but still got me thinking.
+This one is pretty speculative and abstract but still got me thinking.
 During their sweaty van ride to the old Hardesty farmhouse, Pam busts out her trusty copy of A to Z Horoscope Maker and Delineator.
 She begins reading:

 …When malefic planets are in retrograde — and Saturn is malefic — their maleficies are increased.